pedroj/FRUBASE/FRUBASE_README.txt

               families of flowering plants: APG II.
 Bot.
 J. Linnean Soc.
 141:
               399-436.
               Revision completed 25 November 2007.
+version 5.0 - Working on a new updated dataset based on the Git repository.
+              Thorough checking the species names and taxonomy with R package taxize.
+Adding new species to dataset from updated sources.
+              WORKING ON IT!!!
 *******************************************************************************

 Best wishes, and happy computing!